-The main difference between responding to a behavior-based question versus a more standard question (such as a question about a one’s goals or strengths) is that with a behavior-based question the employer is interested in learning about a specific outcome from an actual job situation.
+The main difference between responding to a behavior-based question versus a more standard question (such as a question about one’s goals or strengths) is that with a behavior-based question the employer is interested in learning about a specific outcome from a particular job situation.

-To illustrate this approach, if you were to be asked to describe a time when you succeeded at work because of your ability to communicate, what the interviewer is looking for is information about a particular work situation.
-For example, you might describe a situation where you were asked to lead a team and explain how you succeeded because of your ability to understand and individually relate to each team member.
+To illustrate this, if you were to be asked to describe a time when you succeeded at work because of your ability to communicate, what the interviewer is looking for is information or a brief retelling about an actual work experience.
+In this case, you might respond by explaining how you succeeded because of your ability to understand and individually relate to each team member.
 By providing specific examples in answering these types of questions and including details about relevant skills and personality traits, you will be able to give employers a more complete picture of how you performed.
 As a result, they will, again, be better able to gauge how well you are likely to perform if hired.